jefdaj/ortholang-demo/templates/site.md

 Making an account is totally optional, but scripts saved as `guest` are public and others might edit them.
 Also guest terminal sessions are destroyed when you leave the page, whereas named ones resume later.
 No email or signup form is required to make an account.
 Just [click here][3] and make up a username + password to log in.
-Another nice feature of having an account is multiple people can edit the same script together "Google Docs-style".
+Another nice feature of having an account is multiple people can use it to edit the same script together "Google Docs-style".

 If you want to be notified about updates, leave your email in the comment box (no account required).